 Soapstone Wax: Our countertop installers will apply our Soapstone Wax to quicken the natural darkening (aging) process of the stone.
-Our countertop installers use soapstone wax, " The Original ",as it enhances the natural veining characteristics and details of the stone.
-To keep this enhanced look, reapply our Soapstone Oil, "The Original" as needed.
+Our countertop installers use soapstone wax, ” The Original “,as it enhances the natural beauty and details of the stone.
+To keep this enhanced look, reapply our Soapstone Oil, “The Original” as needed.
 There is no set rule on how often oiling should be done.

 Cleaning: To clean soapstone, simply use a damp cloth or sponge with a gentle soap cleanser.
 Dish soap is the best.
 For a deeper clean, any cleaner will work without harming the stone.
 Since soapstone is a naturally non pourous stone, it will not absorb any spilled liquids or food and is baterica free!
 If you clean the stone with antibacterial-type cleaners, no worries !
 You may have reversed the patina slightly.
 Reapply our soapstone oil as needed.

 The choice of soapstone over a granite, concrete or marble countertop is easy.
 Care and maintenance is simply a snap!!